RichardBekoe/Project-3/README.md

 ### Data Mining

 A challenge from the outset was the limit set by the RIDB API on the number of results any one request could return.
 There were thousands of points of interest and many more campgrounds.
 An alternate method was the utilisation of a database dump, approximating around 500MB, also available from RIDB.
-We opted to pursue this avenue of seeding the data, to then tailor it to our needs.
+As a team we all opted to pursue the avenue of seeding the data, to then be able to tailor it to our needs.

 An advantage of this approach was that filtering of the data could be applied before storage in our backend.
 Also quality control could be applied to ensure a consistent and predictable user experience.
 For example, users always had a point of contact for the campgrounds as this information was checked beforehand and served onto the front end.
 The following code was written by Alex Nicholas.
 The code relies upon filtering and mapping the data usable files that could be seeded into our database, see [./server/data/recAreaFilter.js](https://github.com/RichardBekoe/Wilderness/blob/master/server/data/recAreaFilter.js) and [./server/data/facilitiesFilter.js](https://github.com/RichardBekoe/Wilderness/blob/master/server/data/facilitiesFilter.js) .